On this page:

-You can calculate the amount you’ll save by upgrading to LED lighting using our lighting cost calculator.
+Calculate how much you’ll save by upgrading to LED lighting using our lighting cost calculator.

 Estimates for a Professional Install

 When you choose to install new LED lights, and you need to do more than change the bulb or mount the light on the wall, you will probably require an electrician.
-To get estimates for wiring, circuit panels, and other electrical projects try our contractor locator.
+To get estimates for wiring, circuit panels, and other electrical projects, try our contractor locator.

 You might also be interested in our under-cabinet lighting cost guide.